 - Funnel charts can also incorporate additional metrics or annotations to provide further insights into the process.

 Gauge charts are effective for displaying a single value about a target or reference point.
-In contrast, funnel charts are helpful in visualizing the progression or conversion rates of a process.
+In contrast, funnel charts help visualize the progression or conversion rates of a process.
 The choice between them depends on the type of data and the specific insights you want to communicate to the audience.

 Below we will point out some effective data visualization best practices.
 By following these tips and continuously refining your approach, you can create compelling and informative visual representations of your data.